 5 LinkedIn Marketing Strategies That Work in 2019

-Many people still perceive LinkedIn as a resume and job posting site.
+Many people still view LinkedIn simply as a resume and job posting site.
 But times have changed.

-Especially for those in B2B industries, LinkedIn is quietly becoming a lead generation juggernaut.
+This is especially true for those in B2B industries.
+LinkedIn is swiftly turning into a lead generation juggernaut.

 Consider some of these statistics for LinkedIn B2B Lead Generation in 2019: